RLOpenCatalyst/rg-doc/source/Features.rst

 Product Order
 ^^^^^^^^^^^^^

 Log into the Research Gateway.
 Researchers can see the projects in All projects page.
 Click on a Project.
 Navigate to the **Available products** panel.
-Choose the product in the list by clicking the **Launch** button on the card.
+Choose the product in the list by clicking the **Launch Now** button on the card.

 Product order form is opened.
 Input parameters associated with the selected product will be displayed as a form at this point.
 Once all parameters are filled the user will be able to “Launch Now” the form and the item would then be added to the shopping cart.